Spreadsheet Models for Managers

 The commands are:

-This command defines the names Up, Dn, Lt and Rt to be references relative to the cell in which they're used — one cell up, down, left and right, respectively.
-It also defines the name Me to be a reference to the cell in which it is used.
+This command defines, for each worksheet in the workbook, the local names Above, Below, Left, and Right, as references relative to the cell in which they’re used — one cell above, below, left, and right, respectively.
+It also defines the name Myself as a reference to the cell in which it’s used.
 Each name is a local name.
 These names are defined on all worksheets in the active workbook.

-If any of these names already exists as global name, Excel asks whether you want to override the pre-existing name.
-If you agree, it's done.
-If not, execution halts.
+If any of these names already exists as a global name, Excel asks whether you want to override the preexisting name.
+If you agree, it’s done.
+If not, the operation halts.

-If any of the names is already defined as a local name on any sheet, and that definition differs from the one about to be installed, you're asked whether you want to override the pre-existing name.
-If you agree, it's done.
-If not, execution halts.
+If any of the names is already defined as a local name on any sheet, and that definition differs from the one about to be installed, you’re asked whether you want to override the preexisting name.
+If you agree, it’s done.
+If not, the operation halts.

-This command defines a local name, which you provide, to be the selection on the active sheet.
+This command defines a local name, which you provide, as the selection on the active sheet.
 You have three options that affect the behavior of this command relative to the other worksheets in the active workbook.
 These options determine on which worksheets definitions are installed.

 If you elect "Active worksheet only", then the definition is installed only on the active worksheet.
 If you elect "Selected worksheets", then Excel installs analogous definitions on each one of the selected worksheets.
 If you elect "All worksheets", then Excel installs analogous definitions on all worksheets of the active workbook.
 These analogous definitions refer to the corresponding cells on the other worksheets.